kagsteiner/RPGMaker_AICharacter/README.md

 - Reply Choice label: The text of the button to reply.
 - NPC Message background: inherit, window, dim, transparant - like the setting for normal dialogs.
 - NPC Message position: inherit, top, middle, bottom - like the setting for normal dialogs.
+- Enable analyzer logging: write log files while playing that the llm_analyzer reads.
+See below.

 What to do - Mistral:
 1. get yourself a Mistral API Key from mistral.ai.
 Note: by default you get a free tier which will only allow 1 request per second.
 If your level has 1 NPC it has to wait 60 frames after each command invocation!